SatoriNetwork/Lib/satorilib/datamanager/others/roadmap.md

 - get DataServer Ip
   - dsIp = (from satorineuron import config) config.get().get('peer ip', '0.0.0.0')
   - if that doesn't work... dsIp = start.server.getPublicIp().text.split()[-1] # /ip
-- put a DataClient singleton object in the engine
+- put a DataClient singleton object in the engine ( Done )
-- connect to our DataServer on startup
+- connect to our DataServer on startup ( Done )
-- ask DataServer for streams along with peer information (must somehow know how to contact our data server)
+- ask DataServer for streams along with peer information (must somehow know how to contact our data server) ( Done )
-  - payload: {table_uuid: [publisher ip, subscirber ip, subscirber ip, ...]}
+  - payload: {table_uuid: [publisher ip, subscirber ip, subscirber ip, ...]} ( Done )
 - ask DataServer for our current known data of our streams (from disk, full df)
 - engine data client asks external data servers for subscriptions
   - handle subscriber list